cjdbarlow/Part-One/non-respiratory_functions.md

 The highly compliant pulmonary circulation contains a resevoir of ~500ml of blood which acts as a **volume reserve** for the LV.

 ##Defence
 The large surface area required for gas exchange leaves the lung vulnerable to invasion by airborn substances.
-This risk is attentuated by a number of mechanisms:
+This is attentuated by:
 * Mucous
  A mucous layer protects large airways, as large (>8μm) particles impact into the mucous.
-It is exocytosed by goblet cells in reponse to noxious stimuli including chemical irritation as well as inflammatory and neuronal stimulation.
-The efficacy of the mucous-cilia system is enhanced by bronchoconstriction, which reduces flow velocity and causes particulate matter to settle.
+  * Mucous is exocytosed by goblet cells in reponse to noxious stimuli including chemical irritation as well as inflammatory and neuronal stimulation
+  * The efficacy of the mucous-cilia system is enhanced by bronchoconstriction, which reduces flow velocity and causes particulate matter to settle
 * Cilia
   Cilia are projections from epithelium which beat rhythmically at ~12Hz to propel mucous out of the airway at a rate of ~4mm.min<sup>-1</sup>.
-Ciliary function can be impeded by pollutants, smoke, and infection, and stimulated by anaesthetic agents.
+   * Ciliary function can be impeded by pollutants, smoke, and infection
+   * Ciliary function is stimulated by anaesthetic agents
 * Inhaled particles which reach the respiratory zone are not trapped by mucous, but instead phagocytosed by alveolar macrophages
 * Bronchoconstriction reduces flow velocity and causes particlate particles to settle in the mucous